Participants must attend the mandatory pre-trip meeting

 - Participants must be adults

-- Participants must complete and bring the event waiver to the pre-trip meeting.
+- Participants must complete and bring the waiver to the pre-trip meeting.

 Looking to expand your paddling experiences and explore different horizons and shores?
 Enjoy a weekend on the water with fellow paddlers on beautiful Kelley’s Island.
 This intermediate level paddling trip will give you the instruction needed to take your skills from an inland lake to the shores of Lake Erie.
 The island features a great North Bay providing protected paddling waters and beach in most conditions.
 Experience the fun of paddling both kayaks and stand up paddleboards on Lake Erie.
 After paddling, you can relax at the campsite, hike the trails to natural and historical treasures, and enjoy the village of Kelley’s Island.
 Due to the nature of paddling on large open bodies of water, the itinerary will change to accommodate fluctuating conditions.

-This mandatory meeting on July 31 will get you prepared for the upcoming adventure.
-Not only will specific trip logistics be covered such a food and packing lists, but participants will get to kayak in equipment that will be used on the trip beginning to learn tricks to maneuvering a longer craft.
+This mandatory meeting on August 7 will get you prepared for the upcoming adventure.
+Not only will specific trip logistics be covered such as food and packing lists, but participants will have the opportunity to kayak in equipment that will be used on the trip allowing them to start to learn tricks to maneuvering a longer craft.
 The Pre-Trip Meeting is exclusive for all paid trip participants.

-Day 2- After breakfast, participants will take a kayak tour exploring the unique ecosystem of Kelley’s Island and take a break on a rocky beach to hunt for sea glass.
-Spend the afternoon exploring the Island by foot, visiting the glacial grooves and hiking the moonscape like quarry.
-Afterwards, wash off the trail dust by stand up paddle boarding around the bay.
+After breakfast, participants will take a kayak tour exploring the unique ecosystem of Kelley’s Island and take a break on a rocky beach to hunt for sea glass.
+Spend the afternoon exploring the island by foot, visiting the glacial grooves and hiking the moonscape like quarry.
+Afterwards, wash off the trail dust by stand up paddleboarding around the bay.

 The following is included with your trip: